 Screen | Moisture | Density: 15-16 | 10.7% | 0.721 g/ml

 Notes: Anise, apricot, almond, chocolate

-The first time we cupped Kiunyu in 2017, when the washing station was far from famous, we were so impressed with the quality of the lot that a couple of days later we went to visit the cooperative located in a very remote area of Kenya, on the slopes of Mount Kenya, right on the border of Kirinyaga and Embu counties.
-Later that year we bought the lot, and since then Kiunyu has become one of the most recognized names when we talk about Kenyan specialty coffee.
+The first time we cupped Kiunyu in 2017, we were so impressed with the quality of the lot that a couple of days later we went to visit the cooperative located in a very remote area on the slopes of Mount Kenya, right on the border of Kirinyaga and Embu counties.
+Later that year we bought the lot, and since then Kiunyu has become one of the most recognized names when we talk about Kenyan specialty coffees.